--February 22, 2014, Folksongs from "Michigan-I-O," featuring the Lumber Jakki, Beaumier Heritage Center, Northern Michigan University, Marquette
+-February 22, 2014, Folksongs from "Michigan-I-O," featuring the Lumber Jakki, Jamrich Hall 103, Northern Michigan University, Marquette

--April 2-May 28, 2014, Michigan Folksong Legacy: "Grand" Discoveries from the Great Depression exhibit, Michigan Technological University, Houghton
+-April 3-May 28, 2014, Michigan Folksong Legacy: "Grand" Discoveries from the Great Depression exhibit, first floor of Van Pelt and Opie Library, Michigan Technological University, Houghton

 -June 2-July 27, 2014, Michigan Folksong Legacy: "Grand" Discoveries from the Great Depression exhibit, Beaver Island District Library